cztomczak/cefpython/api/JavascriptBindings.md

 	myobject.someMethod();
 ```

-By default when binding object only methods are bound unless `allow_properties` is explicitely set.
-This was done as properties can currently ounly be bound by copying value during the binding process.
-It is expected this could be confusing as accessing object's property from javascript might give a different value during runtime then the real value when getting the property from python runtime if either end has been changed in the mean time.
+By default when binding object only methods are bound unless `allow_properties` is explicitly set.
+This was done as properties can currently only be bound by copying value during the binding process.
+It is expected this could be confusing as accessing object's property from javascript might give a different value during runtime than the real value when getting the property from python runtime if either end has been changed in the mean time.
 Only object's methods and functions can be bound by reference currently.
 If so desired the properties can be bound just be aware that the javascript object will only be able to access the values as they existed at the time binding was performed.
 Changes to the javascript or python copies of the properties will not be reflected on the other.

 ```
 # In python:
     class MyObject(object):
         def __init__(self):
             self.definition = "a property"